aws/aws-advanced-go-wrapper/docs/user-guide/using-plugins/UsingTheReadWriteSplittingPlugin.md

 tx.Commit()
 ```

-If both are supplied, priority is given to the `awsctx.SetReadOnly` method.
+If both are supplied, priority is given to the `awsctx.SetReadOnly` value.
 If none is given, it will use the writer connection.

 After the `sql.Tx` is created, the transaction will run based on the mode specified in `BeginTx()`

+> [!WARNING]
-**Do not  pass in `awsctx.SetReadOnly` when running queries through the tx object.
+> **Do not  pass in `awsctx.SetReadOnly` when running queries through the tx object.
 This will result in an error as switching connections during a transaction is not allowed.**.

 #### sql.Stmt

 `sql.Stmt` objects are created through `PrepareContext()`.
 Similar to `sql.Tx`, the plugin does not support read/write splitting for objects created with  `Prepare()` as it is deprecated and does not allow users to pass in contexts.
-The plugin does not switching after creating the `sql.Stmt` object as session states alterations are not allowed to be switched during prepared statements. `PrepareContext()` can be called through `sql.DB`, `sql.Conn`, and `sql.Tx`.
+The plugin does not support switching after creating the `sql.Stmt` object as session states alterations are not allowed to be changed during prepared statements. `PrepareContext()` can be called through `sql.DB`, `sql.Conn`, and `sql.Tx`.

 When creating the object through `sql.DB.PrepareContext()`, the `awsctx.SetReadOnly` value can be given as a context and it will target the connection from the value of `awsctx.SetReadOnly`.
 If none is supplied, it will connect to the writer.